SmallPoppa/remnawave-telegram-shop/readme.md

 - `/sync` - Poll users from remnawave and synchronize them with the database.
 Remove all users which not present in remnawave.
+  - `/pm text` - Send your text to all users via bot.

 ## Features